andf-viam/workflow/README.md

 Clean up any staging builds from all local git repos in `$WORKSPACE`.

 # Convenience Workflow Tools
+Use these tools to save a bit of time:

 ## jira
 Open up the specified Jira ticket directly from the command line.
 Yes I am lazy.